 Those road trip hours rolled on, mile by mile, and my mind drifted to that ballcap again and again.
 As a creative director of a branding agency, I couldn’t help but think about the simplicity of the numeric three and how it stood at the intersection of three VERY distinct sub-populations.
 The socio-economic differences and cultural composition of the three markets shared nothing in common aside from this numeric graphic on a hat – all of them manufactured off American shores.

-My son has friends who like Chance the Rapper’s beats enough to emulate him in his style/dress.
+My son has friends who like Chance the Rapper’s beats enough to emulate him in their style/dress.
 They would (rightfully?) spurn a ‘poseur’ who poses as ‘cooler’ by borrowing the rapper’s cultural capital.
 I get it.
-But you can purchase the rapper’s caps online, and they’re quite popular because he is so talented.
+But you can purchase the rapper’s caps online, and they’re quite popular because he is so talented, not necessarily because they love the companies logo design.
 The cap is nearly ubiquitous – it’s everywhere.
 He delivers excellent songs and wins the adoring crowd as a result.
 His product is so good that his fans want clothing associated with him.

 There is a mix of forces at work in this instance of design: it’s 1991 AirJordan sneakers all over again, a dash of cultural appropriation, and borrowed signals from across religions, regions, and other demographic cross-sections.
 That three has meaning — ohm in Hinduism, the 3 main patriarchs in Judaism, the Holy Trinity in Christianity.
 It has meaning.
 But perhaps it has too many reference points — such that it ceases to have meaning at all.
 That numeric symbol simply ‘works’ because it is a powerful icon and it seems we are saying something powerfully symbolic, something infused with dynamic meaning – even if we aren’t.